alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 Creating Alternate Profile
 --------------------------

 Below are 2 different methods for setting up a custom profile.
-The first details the steps taken to setup a custom profile before bringing up a Flight stack, the second details creating the profile locally from within a live stack and pushing it to the storage repository.
+The first details the steps taken to setup a custom profile from within a live stack and pushing it to the storage repository, the second details creating the profile before bringing up a Flight stack.

 From Live System
 ^^^^^^^^^^^^^^^^